-Irene Lebbad, Clinical Social Work/Therapist, MSW, LCSW
+Irene Lebbad, MSW, LCSW - Clinical Social Worker/Therapist

 In an ever-changing chaotic world, now may be the time to reconnect to your authentic self and reset your internal balance.